February 23, 2026

 Tip: It’s just two minutes from Incendiary Brewing’s satellite location, making it easy to pair wine and beer in one afternoon.

-Horseback Riding & Softgolf at Tanglewood Park
+Horseback Riding & Softgolf at Tanglewood

 Tanglewood Park is the largest park in Forsyth County, but beyond the walking trails and golf courses, there are a few activities that frequent visitors often overlook.
 One is horseback riding.
 You can take a 45-minute guided trail ride through the park, whether you’re experienced or trying it for the first time.
-Another unexpected activity is softgolf, similar to traditional golf but with oversized clubs, larger balls, and a shorter course.
+Another unexpected activity is Softgolf, similar to traditional golf but with oversized clubs, larger balls, and a shorter course.
 The equipment even glows, so you can play after dark.
 It’s a great option for families or groups looking for something different, and the course will reopen in April for the season.
 For more information, check out our Best of Tanglewood Guide.